Clever/clever-oauth-examples/php/README.md

 Set `CLEVER_REDIRECT_BASE` to use an alternate host and port combination for your server.

+Remember to register your redirect URI on your Clever developer dashboard.
+If `CLEVER_REDIRECT_BASE` is set to `http://localhost:2587`, the redirect URI to register would be `http://localhost:2587/oauth`.

 ### Tests
 To run this example's tests, you will need to install the [phpunit](https://phpunit.de/) and [http-mock](https://github.com/InterNations/http-mock).